Cornwall Council offer a pre-application advice service. We can provide pre-app advice:

 - description/schedule or existing uses on the site

 - correct fee

-Please note that we prefer electronic submissions.
-Please send it to firstname.lastname@example.org.
-We will send you an email with your reference number and instructions to pay: Pay for something - Cornwall Council
+Please note we prefer electronic submissions which can be emailed to firstname.lastname@example.org.
+We will send you an email with your reference number and instructions to pay.

-If you need to submit in hard copy, please send it to:
+If you need to submit in hard copy, please send to our correspondence address:

 Cornwall Council Planning, PO Box 676, Threemilestone, Truro TR1 9EQ.

 - save time and money